The coffee market in China: everything goes through Branding

 How to explain this tremendous success?
 There are three main reasons :

-1) Starbucks has pretty well identified his main target
+1) Starbucks has pretty well identified its main target

 Starbucks is well aware that taste should not be seen as the main factor to explain why more and more Chinese will drink coffee rather than tea.
 Indeed in China, the coffee drinker is often an urban upper-class person eager to adopt a Western lifestyle to display his social success.
 Another specific target is young girls who would like to have the same quality of life and leisure as in the West.